frehberg/rust-vue-demo/README.md

 The Vue web framework does not require any template rendering during runtime in the web-service, in contrast to web frameworks such as bootstrap, etc. Vue is based on static HTML/CSS/JS files, being delivered to web-browser as is.
 Costly DOM tree manipulation is handled by the web-browser.

+Avoiding template engines in the web-service (template engines are performing runtime code generation), instead the Vue application and components represent a fixed code snapshot whose state transitions can be tested in the release-process.

 ## Requirements
 * npm/nodes toolchain must be available
 * rust toolchain must be available